Twenkid/Theory-of-Universe-and-Mind/README.md

 I discovered Joscha Bach on Youtube a few months ago in 2023 - it seems his descriptions about Universe and Mind are virtually the same as mine given 20+ years earlier, with so far one distinction, as far as I interpret it- his view is more inclined towards the so called "illusionism"*, "exists, not exist", while I'm more into the "realism" in this dichotomy, which I also discovered explicitly given in late May 2023.
 As exemplified by the participants in the video discussion where I found it, the division is sometimes very fine, maybe related to the borderline between the older philsophical classification of objective idealism vs subjective idealism.
 I guess we all are "informationalist", "computationalist", "universalist" (a categorization mentioned by the host Tim Scarfe to Karl Friston in his "3.0" appearance in the Youtube channel "MLST"), I think we're also "cyberneticians"*.

-In mid of May 2023, thanks to Michael Levin's videos, I discovered also the work of Mark Solms to which I also share some ideas, as TOUM is also about consciousness, causality (which is a core conception in the framework describing Universe and Mind as built by Causality-Control Units at all possible levels and scales) , experience and dreams and their connection with the Universe as Mind (see e.g. "Universe and Mind 4", 2004, the chapter about the "Repetition of events in different levels of the Universe computer" etc.), although the word "consciousness" itself is used sparingly after my version of the definition of the "easy and hard problem" in the 2001 work "Man and Thinking Machine: Analysis of the possibility a Thinking machine to be created and some of the disadvantages of humans and organic matter compared to it".
+In mid of May 2023, thanks to Michael Levin's videos, I discovered also the work of Mark Solms, my first impressions are that I also share some ideas (see below about the "Frontiers..." article); in general TOUM is also about consciousness, causality (which is a core conception in the framework describing Universe and Mind as built by Causality-Control Units at all possible levels and scales), experience and dreams and their connection with the Universe as Mind (see e.g. "Universe and Mind 4", 2004, the chapter about the "Origin of the repetition of events in different levels of the Universe computer and ... " etc.), although the word "consciousness" itself is used sparingly after my version of the definition of the "easy and hard problem" in the 2001 work "Man and Thinking Machine: Analysis of the possibility a Thinking machine to be created and some of the disadvantages of humans and organic matter compared to it".
 My notion of "Mind" (Разум, in English it is also Reason) included, encompassed, all mental, cognitive, emotional, intellectual capacities, with the basic emotions being the first "rewards" or "set points" in the terminology of the other cyberneticians.

 Due to the predictions and the large number of matches of future works to the claims, ideas, hypotheses and the reasoning to the works from "Theory of Universe and Mind" (TOUM) and a more recent related works, I recently called them also "The Bulgarian Prophecies" or "The Bulgarian Predictions" in AGI, Philosophy of AI and Mind, Digital physics etc., together with a strategical essay/proposal from 2003 for the development of AGI via the creation of a super interdisciplinary R&D institute and other publications.